 We at Royal Dental Practice have had the great pleasure of partnering with individuals of all ages and with multiple generations within the same families.
-So, we really get to know our patients in West Hills, California.
+So, we really get to know our patients in West Hills Los Angeles, California.
 We can pinpoint potential genetic risk factors by noticing the likes of patterns within families.
 Additionally, our dentist, Dr. Roya Shoffet-Yaghoubian, stays on top of any health conditions or changes that can affect oral health.
 There is also a converse relationship; existing oral conditions such as gum disease can affect systemic health and chronic conditions such as diabetes.

 Dental fillings, and the materials and processes used to make them, can be avoided with our proactive approach to care.
 However, fillings also present a quick and relatively conservative way to treat cavities, stop the progression of dental decay, and avoid the need for more extensive and costly restorative treatments.
 So, dental fillings present a well-tolerated, tooth-preserving, fast, low-maintenance, and affordable alternative to dental restorations such as full crowns and root canal therapy.